WingRiders/hydra-explorer/README.md

 Navigate to http://localhost:4000/log

+If you can see the raw log from your Hydra node that means the application is working correctly.
+You can double-check the log using websocat following a tutorial on the hydra: https://hydra.family/head-protocol/unstable/docs/tutorial/

 ## Running without a Hydra node

 It's possible to run the application in a dry mode without an underlying Hydra node connection.
 That might be useful to